 This MOU will take effect immediately once signed by both parties and shall continue in force indefinitely.
 It may be terminated by either party upon 90 days written notice to the other agency.
 Except as expressly provided in this Agreement, this

-Signed at Washington, DC, this 2nd day of March of 2015
+Signed at Washington, DC, this 21st day of December of 2018

 |FOR THE U.S. DEPARTMENT

 Assistant Attorney General